n00b69/woa-beryllium/guide/2-install.md

 ```

 #### Select the Windows volume of the phone
-> Use `lis vol` to find it, it's the one named "Windows"
+> Use `lis vol` to find it, it's the one named "WINF1"
 ```diskpart
 select volume <number>
 ```